hakuch/zlist/README.md

 %%VERSION%%

-`zlist` consists of the definition of a lazy list type and a number of useful functions for manipulating and constructing lazy lists.
+Zlist defines the type of a lazy list and many useful functions on it.

 ## About